jbruce12000/kiln-controller/docs/ziegler_tuning.md

 After, you're done with the tuning process, just reboot and the kiln-controller will automatically restart.

 ## Step 2: Run the Auto-Tuner

-  - make sure the kiln-controller is **stopped**
-  - make sure your kiln is in the same state it will be in during a normal firing.
-For instance, if you use a kiln vent during normal firing, make sure it is on.
-  - make sure the kiln is completely cool.
-We need to record the data starting from room temperature to correctly measure the effect of kiln/heating.

 run the auto-tuner:
 ```